blakesims/project-mapper/README.md

 # Project Mapper

 A development tool that maintains up-to-date project documentation specifically designed for LLM-assisted development.
 It automatically tracks project structure and docstrings, maintaining a standardized `.cursorrules` file that can be included in every interaction with an LLM.

 Note: only working for python at the moment, typescript is next on the list.

+Running this will override your current .cursorrules file to produce an xml-structured file with two parts:
+1. base template (this includes the instructions to the LLM to keep the file docstrings updated
+2. project/language-specific rules/instructions to follow

 ## Features